MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/configure-evaluate-capacity.md

 ---

 # required metadata
-title: "Evaluate the load balancing of your R Server configuration- Machine Learning Server | Microsoft Docs"
+title: "Evaluate the load balancing of your configuration - Machine Learning Server | Microsoft Docs"
 description: "Load Balancing Capacity and simulation tests for latency and thread counts"
 keywords: ""
 author: "j-martens"